lizzybit/Olympics/README.md

 |Event  |      0|
 |Medal  | 231333|

-#### x.x.x Fill the Missing Values in the Column Medal With String of ‘DNW'
+#### 3.1.2 Fill the Missing Values in the Column Medal With String of ‘DNW'
 Medals have a NULL value in about 231,333 rows.
 This is because only the top 3 athletes in each sport can win medals.
 These missing values are therefore replaceds by 'Did not win' or 'DNW'.
 > Input:
 ```{r}